Les-Bell/eipaddress/README.md

 referenced objects.
 Another consideration is that class attributes do not add to the size of an object instance, nor do references to built-in objects.
-The `sizes.py` module in this repository provides a `sizeof` function that takes all of these considerations, and more, into account, to return a more accurate measure for the size of an object.
+The `sizes.py` module in this repository provides a `sizeof` function that takes all of these considerations into account, to return a more accurate measure for the size of an object.
 This function has been used to compare the sizes of the objects used by the eipaddress and ipaddress modules.

 ## Cached Attributes